lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

     run 5000

     write_data relax.data

+.. admonition:: Note
+    :class: non-title-info

+    With the `aniso` keyword, the three dimensions of the simulation box can change independently.
+This is particularly relevant for solids and other systems where anisotropic stresses may develop.

 Run the **relax.lmp** file using LAMMPS.
 As seen from **relax.species**, only one species is detected, called ``O384Si192``, representing the entire system.